coastlee/ttrpg-quartz/content/Through Fire and Fractals/Session 0 - Backstories.md

 2. Tie goes to the attacker?
 3. Critical hits and when to use 1d6 burning vs 2d6?
 RESOLVED
 4. When moving, do you have to spend 1 move to go from cover to open and then another move to go from open to cover?

+## Session Summary

+Created characters.
+We chatted with ChatGPT to come up with some scenarios.
+We also tested out combat to get a feel for it.

+Finally, we set the scene for the next adventure.